alik604/cyber-security/README.md

       + 91% Accuracy with **feedforward nerual network**,92% with **Ensemble** (non nerual network techniques 'voting')
       + [attempt at autoencoder of amonaly detection](https://colab.research.google.com/drive/15L29IKGf-7JEvcSIC4FeOEcps5_Jn8hD)

   * Anomaly Detection (Finance)
-> > This might not be ‘Cyber Security’, but it is _Time Series Anomaly Detection_
+      + SPX 500 - pointing out oddities from the past
-  - SPX 500 - pointing out oddities from the past
+        + Some argue the stock market is a random signel, which tends to have a positive trent in the *long run*.
+So, I tried Anomaly Detection on it
 * Utilities
   * Dos script
   * File (de)Encrption - boilerplate code for my latter use